luc-github/Repetier-Firmware-4-Davinci/README.md

 12. Next you can calibrate your filament as usual, and second extruder offset if you have.

 For information on upgrading from or reverting to stock FW and other procedures please check [Da Vinci Voltivo forum](http://voltivo.com/forum/davinci).
+<h4>:warning:There is no known way to revert to stock FW on 1.0A/2.0A/AiO until today.</h4>

 Do not forget to modify the configuration.h to match your targeted Da Vinci: 1.0, 2.0 SF or 2.0.
 for basic installation just change :